 Hello!
 My name is Douglas Hanna.
 I’m the founder and CEO of Help.com, a next generation provider of customer service software.

-Help.com is currently in private beta, but we’ve already received some great press and customer accolades, including a recent write up as part of Inc. Magazine’s 30 Under 30 List.
+Help.com launched in July 2015 and we’ve already received some great press and customer accolades, including a write up as part of Inc. Magazine’s 30 Under 30 List.

 Before starting Help.com in August 2014, I was the CEO of A Small Orange from March 2010 to May 2014.
 A Small Orange is a medium sized web hosting company based in Austin that also has a number of employees all over the world.
 A Small Orange also owns and runs HostNine, Cirtex, SEO Hosting, and SEO Web Hosting, so I was responsible for those companies as well.
 The company was acquired by Endurance International Group in July 2010 and I stayed on as the CEO of A Small Orange and an SVP at Endurance for about two years following the acquisition.
 I was on the executive team at Endurance when they went public in October 2013.